 Some early twentieth-century studies show that scientists are less likely than the general population to believe in the existence of God (1).
 Another study in 1969 suggested that approximately 35% of scientists did not believe in the existence of God (2).

 Fast forward to the twenty-first century and a study by sociologist Elaine Ecklund and her colleague Christopher Scheitle provides fresh insight into the question.
-Ecklund and Scheitle attempted to question 2198 faculty members of a variety of academic disciples including physics, chemistry, biology, sociology, economics, political science, and psychology from 21 elite American research universities and managed to obtain a 75% response rate (3).
+Ecklund and Scheitle attempted to question 2198 faculty members of a variety of academic disciplines including physics, chemistry, biology, sociology, economics, political science, and psychology from 21 elite American research universities and managed to obtain a 75% response rate (3).
 Conclusions found that among the different disciplines, disbelief in the existence of God was not correlated with any particular area of expertise.
 The study suggested the following (the percentages represent non-believers in God):